cs10/sp15/checkoffs.md

 * Why does <code>odd numbered items</code> need two base cases?
 * Show me your finished <code>merge</code> block.
 * Explain how the <code>subsets</code> block works.

+---

+## Lab 12: Tic-Tac-Toe  {#lab12}

+## Due: 03/18/15

+* How are lists used to implement the tic-tac-toe board?
+Why does this strategy work?
+Would this strategy work even with a larger board?
+* Show your <code>appearances</code> or <code>substitute triple</code> block, and explain your implementation (You could be asked either, so be prepared for both!).
+* What did you find to be the most pivotal block in your creation of the game?
+Show the code for this block, explain your implementation of it works, and explain how the game would have not worked without it.
+* The lab mentioned a few core rules that are part of everyone's tic-tac-toe strategy (in the Program Structure and Strategy section), and thus encouraged them as part of your computer program.
+It went on to say “Humans don't always think alike about the in-between rules; we'll make suggestions later, after you finish the minimal assignment.”
+Why do humans not always think alike about the “in-between rules”?
+Can you give an example of how two people might think differently about an “in-between rule” and explain the difficulties in implementing that in a program?
+* Show your <code>winning-square</code> or full <code>ttt</code> block (Again, you could be asked either, so be ready for both!).
+* When was it best to report positions for some of the tic-tac-toe blocks, and when was it more ideal to report actual letters (‘X’ or ‘O’)?
+Relate your explanations back to domain and range.

 </div>